 |Horseshoe Southern Indiana||Elizabeth||Riverboat||N/A|

 Yes, sports betting was legalized in Indiana on May 8th, 2019, when Governor Eric Holcomb endorsed House Bill 1015 on his final day to act on the bill.
 The bill approves sports wagering at licensed facilities, which includes casinos, racetracks, riverboats, and online operators.
 Residents were able to bet on sports since October 3rd, 2019.

 The Indiana Gaming Commission is in charge of regulating Indiana sports wagering.
 The Commission has the power to limit live or in-play wagers, as well as place restrictions on specific data sources tied into betting.
 Sports wagering will be taxed at a rate of 9.5% with 3.33% of the tax revenue going towards the addiction services fund, and the rest going to the state general fund.

 Residents of the Hosier State are prohibited from betting on amateur athletes (under 18) or E-Sports, which contain quite a few amateur athletes.
 E-Sports are likely banned because it is a newly recognized sport.
 The nature of the sport makes it hard for sportsbooks to place odds on and monitor.

 Can I Bet on Sports Online in Indiana?

-House Bill 1015 legalized online sports betting in Indiana and has the same potential launch date of September 1st, 2019.
+House Bill 1015 legalized online sports betting in Indiana.
+Indiana launched mobile sports betting on October 3rd, 2019.
 The Indiana House initially voted only to legalize sports betting at casino sites.
 After getting heavy pushback from the Senate, the House conceded and gave support.
-Once mobile sports betting is active, I will list the operators on this guide, as well as links to their review pages.
 Residents will have to register with a licensed casino either in-person or online before they are allowed to place mobile bets.